levyofi/Itzkovitch_el_al_JTB/Codes/maps_preparation/README.md

 ## Generating 5 random maps
 The code in `main.py` generates random 1100x1100 pixel maps of RGB, Digital Surface Model (DSM), and ground temperature (IR).

 The code reads the original maps from Pix4DMapper, and saves the output maps in a folder with the name of the flight.
 In the example of this repository, the maps will be saved at `Example data/Input data/Zeelim_31.05.21_1516`.
-The code uses the table in `Example data/Input data/flights_info_final.csv` to find the files in our server.
+The code uses the table in `Example data/Input data/flights_info_final.csv` to find the original RGB, DSM, and IR maps in our server.

 More information and explanation about using the code can be found in `Resampling Usage.md`.